icpc/ccs-specs/Contest_API.md

 If specified, the server will attempt to start sending events around the given time to reduce the volume of events and required reconciliation.
-If the time passed is too large or the server does not support this attribute, all objects will be sent.
+If the time passed is too large or the server does not support this parameter, all objects will be sent.
 There is no guarantee that all updates (e.g. a team name correction, which is not time-based) that occurred during the time the client was disconnected will be reflected.